Historic Towns Of America

 Today, Schaefferstown proudly boasts having the oldest gravitational conveyance pipe system in the United States.
 Otherwise known as the oldest water works system or oldest water supply system in America.

 *Note: The Bethlehem Waterworks, also known as the Old Waterworks or 1762 Waterworks, is sometimes referred to as the oldest water supply system.
 However that is not quite accurate.
-It is actually the oldest pump-powered public water supply system in America, established in 1754.
-(You can see photos of it on our Bethlehem, PA page.)
+It is the oldest pump-powered public water supply system in America, established in 1754.
 Schaefferstown Water Company, established in 1744, is the oldest water system of any kind in America.

 Buy Travel Insurance